marcopaglio/BookingApp/README.md

 ```
 A copy of the BookingApp project will be downloaded.

-> :information_source: **InfoPoint**: In the chosen folder will appear a directory named `BookingApp/`.
+> :bulb: **Tip**: In the chosen folder will appear a directory named `BookingApp/`.
 This is the *project root directory*.

 ### Import to Eclipse

-> :alarm_clock: **N.B**: Following steps have been defined using EclipseIDE 2022-12 and 2023-09.
+> :pencil: **Note**: Following steps have been defined using EclipseIDE 2022-12 and 2023-09.
 Different versions may involve slightly different steps.

 Once cloned via Git command line, you can import the BookingApp project to Eclipse: